AnthonyMadia/AnthonyMadia/readme.md

 <div align= 'center'>
   <h2>My interests in technology are blockchain, cloud computing, IoT, and machine learning. </h2>
-  <h2>Outisde of technology, my interests are in philosophy, economics, history, and physics. </h2>
+  <h2>Outisde of technology, my interests are in philosophy, music, economics, history, and physics. </h2>
   <h2>I am currently looking for work within the blockchain industry as a full stack engineer. </h2>
 </div>